 Territory: The EOC serves the southern Oklahoma and northern Texas areas from the main office at Southeastern Oklahoma State University in Durant, Oklahoma and satellite offices in Ardmore, Idabel, and McAlester, Oklahoma and at Grayson County College in Denison, Texas.

 Postal address: 425 W. University Blvd., Durant OK 74701

 FAFSA on the Web – Want to apply for a Pell grant?
 Apply for federal grants and loans on the web.
-You do not need to have a pin number to do so.
+Contact the EOC staff for FREE assistance with filing the FAFSA.